jumpnow/bbb-upgrader/README.md

     Unmounting /dev/mmcblk0p5 : OK
     root@bbb:/data#

 ### Summary

-There is plenty of script cleanup and simplification to be done.
+There is still script cleanup and simplification to be done.
+And more testing.

-But the basic framework is in place and working.
+But the basic framework is in place and seems to be working.

 [upgrading-bbb-systems]: http://www.jumpnowtek.com/beaglebone/Upgrade-strategy-for-BBB.html